 6. You think you’ll be home by 5.30pm.

 You won’t.
-But it not necessarily a bad thing.
-What with after work drinks, or the gym, or that trip to the super market and all that nice stuff, you’ll be getting home around 7/8pm usually.
+But it’s not necessarily a bad thing.
+What with after work drinks, or the gym, or that trip to the super market, you’ll be getting home around 7/8pm usually.

 And even if you cut all those things out, and leave work at 5pm on the dot – did you factor in the commute?
 Because that’s at least another half hour ether side whether you like it or not.